-1) Video conferencing to become world’s most preferred collaboration tool: This will happen by 2016 as opposed to Email being the world’s most preferred collaboration tool in 2013.
+1) Video conferencing to become the world’s most preferred collaboration tool: This will happen by 2016 as opposed to Email is the world’s most preferred collaboration tool in 2013.

 5) Video conferencing should involve constant eye contact: About 58% of participants said that good eye contact is vital to a successful video meeting.
 So, you need to look at your on-screen colleagues as if they are in the room.

 6) Video conferencing should not have a noisy background: While this seems obvious, it is often not followed by participants.
 Around 50% of participants say that they are distracted by music, noise, or decor.
 So, do turn off those tunes before you join a video call.

 7) Video conferencing needs participants to be fully focused on the meeting: About 51% of participants noticed people who were either multitasking or looking bored during the video meeting.
 So, do ensure that you are fully focused on the meeting rather than on Facebook.

 8) Video conferencing should take place at an appropriate location: Around 52% of participants advised against joining meetings from inappropriate locations.
 So, try to avoid joining meetings from planes, trains and shopping malls.